young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

 Re-installation of Firebird
 ---------------------------

 The binary installer does its best to detect and preserve a previous install.
-If the installer detects firebird.conf or security4.fdb it will not offer the option to install legacy_auth.
-Neither will it offer the option to set the SYSDBA username and password.
+If the installer detects firebird.conf or security4.fdb it will not offer the option to set the SYSDBA username and password.

 Known installation problems